What is SCAD?

 Be sure to talk to your health care professional if you are worried about ongoing symptoms.

 How can I cope with my SCAD diagnosis?

 First, take comfort that you are not alone.
 Breathe!
 A common saying of heart disease patients is finding their “new normal” which means you have to re-learn what is now normal for your body to feel.
 Many SCAD patients describe feeling frightened by every sensation, questioning whether another SCAD is about to happen.
 They experience a loss of confidence in their body, which takes time to return.
-Some of the medications, and combinations of medications that SCAD patients are prescribed can have side effects, and it may be hard to know whether a symptom is caused by medications, the original dissection, the resulting cardiac event, or from the treatments of stents or surgery.
+Some of the medications, and combinations of medications that SCAD patients are prescribed can have side effects, and it may be hard to know whether a symptom is caused by medications, the original dissection, the resulting cardiac event, or from the treatments of stents or surgery or a new/recurrent SCAD.
 Not all medications are right for every patient, and you may have to work with your doctor to get the right combination and dosages that work best for you.

 The following methods may help you to find and adjust to your “new normal”:

 - Find a doctor you like.
 You may not find a local doctor experienced in caring for SCAD patients but it is important to find a doctor who will do more than tell you how “rare” or “unique” you are!

 - Participate in research.
 The Mayo Clinic studies are open to patients globally.
 Take a look at the Research section for more information.